 Shared menus were replaced with pointing your phone camera at a QR code.
-It opens restaurants website to display the menu.
+It opens a restaurant’s website to display the menu.
 Other QR codes link to sophisticated systems that also take orders and charge customers.

 QR Code Privacy Concerns

-Your personal data being tracked and shared unknowingly
+Your personal data is being tracked and shared unknowingly

 QR Code gets its name from “Quick Response”